Skip to yearly menu bar Skip to main content

 Abstract:

 Local steps are crucial for Federated Learning (FL) algorithms and have witnessed great empirical success in reducing communication costs and improving the generalization performance of deep neural networks.
-However, there is limited study on the effect of local steps in the heterogeneous FL.
-A few works study this problem from the optimization perspective.
-Woodworth et al. (2020) showed that the iteration complexity of Local SGD, the most popular algorithm in FL, is dominated by the baseline mini-batch SGD in the heterogeneous data regime, which does not show the benefits of performing local steps.
-In addition, Levy (2023) proposed a new local update method that provably benefits over mini-batch SGD under the conventional heterogeneous assumption in FL.
-However, in the same setting, there is still no work analyzing the effects of local steps in generalization.
-Motivated by our experimental findings where Local SGD learns more distinguishing features than parallel SGD, this paper studies the generalization benefits of local steps from a feature learning perspective in a heterogeneous FL setting.
-We propose a novel federated data model that exhibits new forms of heterogeneity, under which we formally show that a convolutional neural network trained by GD with global updates will miss some pattern-related features, while the network trained by GD with local updates can learn all features in polynomial time.
-Consequently, local steps help the neural network generalize better under our data model.
+However, there are limited studies on the effect of local steps on heterogeneous FL.
+A few works investigate this problem from the optimization perspective.
+Woodworth et al. (2020a) showed that the iteration complexity of Local SGD, the most popular FL algorithm, is dominated by the baseline mini-batch SGD, which does not show the benefits of local steps.
+In addition, Levy (2023) proposed a new local update method that provably benefits over mini-batch SGD.
+However, in the same setting, there is still no work analyzing the effects of local steps to generalization in a heterogeneous FL setting.
+Motivated by our experimental findings where Local SGD learns more distinguishing features than parallel SGD, this paper studies the generalization benefits of local steps from a feature learning perspective.
+We propose a novel federated data model that exhibits a new form of data heterogeneity, under which we show that a convolutional neural network (CNN) trained by GD with global updates will miss some pattern-related features, while the network trained by GD with local updates can learn all features in polynomial time.
+Consequently, local steps help CNN generalize better in our data model.
+In a different parameter setting, we also prove that Local GD with one-shot model averaging can learn all features and generalize well in all clients.
 Our experimental results also confirm the benefits of local steps in improving test accuracy on real-world data.

 Live content is unavailable.
 Log in and register to view live content